Swifter-Li/CNN-with-Early-Exit-and-DVFS/README.md

 - `SUFFIX`: when `SAVE` is non-zero, the model would be saved in a .pt file whose name consists of some some setting parameters and the string `SUFFIX`.
 This option is set mainly used to differentiate files under the same hyperparameters, so that they do not overwrite each other.
 - `BETA`: the hyperparameter to control the tradeoff between accuracy and speed-up in early-exit scheme.
 Refer to the paper or our report for more details
 - `SAVE`: if non-zero, then save the model, otherwise does not save the model
 - `dataset_type`: cifar10, cifar100, stl10, svhn.
 When running stl10 in the Resnet, another pooling layer is required since its images are larger, so you need to modify one line code in line 20 of `model_news_3.py`.
+When running cifar100 in the vgg19, you may also need to change one line code that change a variable named `datatype` from 10 to 100.
 - `jump`: no use and set it as 1
 - `quantization`: 0 means  `Floart 32` and 1 means `int8`
 - `forward_mode`: either `normal_forward` or `accuracy_forward`. `normal_forward` means the program will run normal and `accuracy_forward` means the program start to test the prediction accuracy based on the start layer.